technicalnbfc/technicalnbfc.github.io/blog/_posts/2024-08-24-summer-football-2024.md

 North Brisbane FC is excited to once again host our Summer Football program in 2024 for senior (male and female) and junior competitions (aged 5-12 years boys and girls) at [Prentice Park, Thistle St Lutwyche](https://www.northbrisbanefc.com.au/about/location).

+## Details

 ### Summer program dates

 **Juniors**

 - Every Tuesday afternoon/evening from 1 October to 19 November
-- Timeslows will vary between 5 pm and 6.20 pm.
+- Timeslots will vary between 5 pm and 6.20 pm.

 **Senior women**